 PAT TESTING

-£45 with travel included for local businesses. (within 10 miles of Dudley)
+£45, with travel included for local businesses within 5 miles of Stourbridge.

 Portable appliance testing (PAT) is the process of checking electrical appliances for safety through a series of visual inspections and electronic tests.
 It's commonly used in workplaces, schools, and other environments where electrical appliances are used regularly.